illinois-cs241/illinois-cs241.github.io/_slides/deepfried_dd.md

 ## Blocks

-A block is a unit measuring the number of bytes that are read or written at one time.
-For example, modern hard drives have a sector (block) size of 4 kB - reads or writes to the disk can only address 4 kB portions at a time.
-If you write a 64 kB file to the disk, it will be broken down into 16 writes of 4 kB each
+* A block is a unit measuring the number of bytes that are read or written at one time.
+* Hard drives / SSDs have a sector (block) size of 4 kB
+* This means read/write operations to the disk can only address 4 kB portions at a time.
+* If you write a 64 kB file to the disk, it will be broken down into 16 writes of 4 kB each

 `./dd -i input_file -o output_file -b 256` -> specifies a block size of 256 bytes